cissel/tuneR/README.md

 ![vibeMap](https://user-images.githubusercontent.com/101683174/233723413-16fb2c70-133e-4dc5-85a1-06684e76e7b9.png)

 See when you found your favorite song or artist.
-You can see songs and albums you saved immediately on release day as well as when you discovered your favorite old tracks.
+At the top of the chart you can see songs and albums you saved immediately on release day and at the bottom you can see when you discovered your favorite old tracks.

 ![discovery](https://user-images.githubusercontent.com/101683174/233723779-fc57d99d-0303-4062-bb8f-14995428fa04.png)